 Gravel and stone - most Mediterranean gardens centre on gravel and warm-toned paving, although terraced levels using stone walls with lawns and clipped forms are also common.
 See below for how to create a gravel garden.

 Climbers scrambling freely over walls, dappled shade from vine-clad rustic pergolas, and terracotta pots filled with zingy flowers all contribute to the mood.
-For container ideas try Pots & Pithoi or the Cretan Pot Shop or see our advice on container gardening for more container planting ideas.
+For container ideas try Pots & Pithoi or the Cretan Pot Shop, and see our advice on container gardening for more potted plant ideas.